-- (a) The hull shell, deck, bulkheads and cockpit floor as supplied by the licensed builder shall not be altered in any way except as permitted by these class rules. - (b) Routine maintenance such as small repairs, painting, sanding and polishing is permitted without re-measurement and re-certification. - (c) If any hull moulding is repaired in any other way than described in C.7.1(b), an official measurer shall verify on the certificate that the external shape is the same as before the repair and that no substantial increase in stiffness, or other, advantage has been gained as a result of the repair.
-The official measurer shall also describe the details of the repair on the certificate. - (d) Non-slip material, tape and low-friction material not exceeding 4mm in thickness may be added anywhere in the boat as long as it does not change the stiffness of that part.
+- (a) The hull shell, deck, bulkheads, centreboard case and cockpit floor as supplied by the licensed builder shall not be altered in any way except as permitted by these class rules. - (b) Routine maintenance such as small repairs, painting, sanding and polishing is permitted without re-measurement and re-certification. - (c) If any hull moulding is repaired in any other way than described in C.7.1(b), an official measurer shall verify on the certificate that the external shape is the same as before the repair and that no substantial increase in stiffness, or other, advantage has been gained as a result of the repair.
+The official measurer shall also describe the details of the repair on the certificate.

-FITTINGS C.7.2
+C.7.2FITTINGS

-- (a) USE - Inspection hole covers and drainage plugs shall be kept in place at all (1) times when racing. - (2) Except when specified otherwise or a system is optional, the direction of the control lines, sheets and ropes shall not be modified by means of shackles, rings, loops or holes in the boat.
+- (a) FOR USE - (1) Inspection hole covers and drainage plugs shall be kept in place at all times when racing. - (2) Except when specified otherwise or a system is optional, the direction of the control lines, sheets and ropes shall not be modified by means of shackles, rings, loops or holes in the boat.